 The Women’s Brain Book.
-The Neuroscience of Health, Hormones and Happiness is now available (Hachette Australia).
+The Neuroscience of Health, Hormones and Happiness (Hachette Australia).

 For women, understanding how our brains are shaped by our lives and in turn how life experiences shape our brains is the key to our health and wellbeing.